newrelic/newrelic-infra-operator/README.md

 #### Helm chart location

-Current Tilt configuration expects New Relic [helm-charts](https://github.com/newrelic/helm-charts) repository to be cloned as a sibling to this repository, to be able to deploy the operator.
+Current Tilt configuration expects New Relic [helm-charts](https://github.com/newrelic/helm-charts) repository to be cloned as a sibling to this repository under a name `helm-charts-newrelic`, to be able to deploy the operator.
 This repository is an authoritative source of the deployment manifests for the operator.

 If you have `helm-charts` repository cloned into a different path, you can configure Tilt to use it by adding the following key-value pair to your local `tilt_option.json` file: